gabbylinna/gabbylinna/README.md

 ## About me
 - 🔭 I’m working as a translator and interpreter
 - 📚 Languages: Spanish, English, Chinese, Italian and ...
 What's next?
-- 🌱 I’m currently learning Fullstack
+- 🌱 Full Stack Developer
 - 👯 I’m looking forward to collaborating with other programmers
 - 🥅 2024 Goals: Contribute to challenging projects
-- ⚡ Fun fact: I love to play drums
+- ⚡ Fun fact: I love music
-- ❤️‍🔥 Passionate about: travelling and listening to music
+- ❤️‍🔥 Passionate about: travelling and playing the drums
 - 💡 Quotes: CARPE DIEM

 ## Languages and tools